meAmidos/dcind/README.md

 Here is an example of a Concourse [job](http://concourse.ci/concepts.html) that uses ```amidos/dcind``` image to run a bunch of containers in a task, and then runs the integration test suite.
 You can find a full version of this example in the [```example```](example) directory.

+Note that `docker-lib.sh` has bash dependencies, so it is important to use `bash` in your task.

 ```yaml
   - name: integration
     plan: